BPRC-Bioinfo/VDJ-insights/README.md

-# TCR Macaque pipeline Snakemake Pipeline README
+# TCR Macaque Snakemake Pipeline README
 ## Overview

 This Snakemake pipeline is designed for analysing TCR region of the Rhesus Macaque from publicly available data.
 It includes a set of rules for downloading SRA data, performing initial QC, removing adaptors, removing duplicates and filtering reads based on length.